Link1728/FadeIN_FadeOUT/README.md

 # FadeIN_FadeOUT
-A C#, MonoGame project that allows an image to either fade-in or fade-out.
+A C#, MonoGame project that allows an image to either fade-in and fade-out.

 ![example](Reference/example.png)